iMoon07/iMoon07/README.md

 Welcome to my GitHub profile!
 I'm **iMoon07**, a passionate cybersecurity professional dedicated to learning, building, and sharing tools, blog, write-up to enhance the cybersecurity community.

 ## 🚀 About Me
 - 🛡️ **Technical Focus**: Penetration Testing, Threat Hunting & Intelligence, Technical Writing, and SIEM Integration (Wazuh at enterprise scale)
-- 🧩 **Community Contributor**: Engaged in simulation home labs, bug bounty (CSIRT Indonesia, HackerOne), and educational security content
 - 💡 **Open-Source Advocate**: Building and contributing to tools that support learning and practical security ops

 ## 🔗 Connect With Me